Free rides on GRTC buses to continue indefinitely under adopted 2020-2021 budget

 Joe McAndrew, an analyst for the Greater Washington Partnership, said transit systems that do not have touchless methods for paying fares are suspending them to reduce the risk of transmission.

-"In the near term, most bus systems in the U.S. are running fare free," he said.
-"I believe the trend will be that most agencies will continue to do that as long as their isn’t an ability to pay at the backdoor."
+“In the near term, most bus systems in the U.S. are running fare-free,” he said.
+“I believe the trend will be that most agencies will continue to do that as long as there isn’t an ability to pay at the back door.”

 Timm said another consideration for continuing to operate without collecting fares is the economic fallout of the pandemic.